laurabrugger/laurabrugger.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I’m an environmental research scientist focused on how humans and the environment shape one another.
-I’m especially interested in how we can create communities where both people            and nature can thrive and support one another in the process.
+        I am an environmental research scientist focused on the dynamic relationship between people and the planet.
+My work centers on how we can build communities where human well-being            and environmental health reinforce one another.
+My research vision is to use rigorous, actionable science to develop strategies that help both people and nature thrive amid a                changing climate.

-        My work brings together data and community perspectives to explore how climate resilience and environmental justice can create healthier, more equitable communities.

     design:
       columns: '1'